AnyFetch/developers.anyfetch.com/blueprint.md

 ### Retrieve API links [GET]
 Retrieve data about the current account.
 This endpoint return:

-- `user_email`: informations regarding currently connected user
+- `user_email`: informations regarding currently connected user.
+Note this does not require `read_users` scope.
 - `_url` to another endpoint of the API (HATEOAS design).
 Notice the `current_user_url` key.
 - `server_time`: current server date, if you need to compute deltas with local client.